Blackjacx/backlog-notifier/README.md

 For PRs that resolve multiple issues this action is also capable of detecting each reference and comment on all of the connected tickets.

 The only thing this action relies on is that you maintain a CHANGELOG.md file following the format described on [Keep A Changelog](https://keepachangelog.com/).
+This good practice anyways, so win-win!

 ## Inputs